pyecharts/pyecharts-snapshot/README.rst

 News - 16.04.2019
 ================================================================================

 Since 0.2.0, NO LONGER, phantomjs is required!
+NO LONGER, it supports python 2.7

 BUT, the capability to render pyecharts in a script has been merged into pyecharts 1.0.0.
 And the dependency on phantomjs has been sprawn as: